 As a career coach/recruiter, I get these calls quite often.
 Even my most seasoned professional friends often ask for a refresher as they dust off their interview suits they haven’t touched in years.
 Interviewing is undoubtedly nerve-racking as you have, on average, an hour to make a good impression (or hope you do not make a bad one!).
 For those that are shy, carrying on a conversation with a complete stranger can be the most terrifying thought next to public speaking.
-While I cannot promise to eliminate your pre-interview jitters, I can promise to deliver five helpful tips in calming them.
+While I cannot promise to eliminate your pre-interview jitters, I can promise to deliver five helpful interview prep tips to calm them.

 Preparation is key and can be achieved once you understand what the interview is all about.

-The Interviewer’s Goal
+Interview Prep Starts with Understanding The Interviewer’s Goal

 The goal of an interviewer is to find the best candidate for the open position.
 As an interviewer, recruiter, or hiring manager, we want to know: Is this candidate passionate or excited about the position and company?
 Does this candidate understand the position and will they be able to hit the ground running or be able to learn quickly?
 Is this candidate reliable?
 Will this candidate fit in with the organization and work well with the team?
 What is this candidate’s career goal?
 Will this candidate stay long or will I have to hire and train again?